MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Predefined address sets (keywords) in Windows Firewall](../Images/Screenshots/firewall-predefined-sets.png){ width=300px }

 These keywords are briefly described in the [MS-FASP: Firewall and Advanced Security Protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fasp/d69ec3fe-8507-4524-bdcc-813cbb3bf85f) document.
-However, there is no public documentation available that explains how the keywords are defined and under what circumstances the corresponding IP addresses are updated.
+However, no public documentation is available that explains how the keywords are defined and under what circumstances the corresponding IP addresses are updated.

 #### Intranet